 An external link requires the URL parameter.
-An internal link requires the target_page_index, fit, and fit args.
+An internal link requires the target\page\index, fit, and fit args.

 - rect (RectangleObject) or array of four integers specifying the clickable rectangular area [xLL, yLL, xUR, yUR] - border if provided, an array describing border-drawing properties.
 See the PDF spec for details.
-No border will be drawn if this argument is omitted. horizontal corner radius, vertical corner radius, and border width Optionally: Dash - url (str) Link to a website (if you want to make an external link) - target_page_index (int) index of the page to which the link should go (if you want to make an internal link) - fit (str) Page fit or 'zoom' option (see below).
-Additional arguments may need to be supplied.
-Passing None will be read as a null value for that coordinate. - fit_args (Tuple[int, ...])
-Parameters for the fit argument.
+No border will be drawn if this argument is omitted. horizontal corner radius, vertical corner radius, and border width Optionally: Dash - url (str) Link to a website (if you want to make an external link) - target\page\index (int) index of the page to which the link should go (if you want to make an internal link) - fit (Fit) Page fit or 'zoom' option. - static rectangle(rect: Union[RectangleObject, Tuple[float, float, float, float]], interiour\color: Optional[str] = None) $\rightarrow$ DictionaryObject rect (RectangleObject) - or array of four integers specifying the clickable rectangular area [xLL, yLL, xUR, yUR]